dbl-works/terraform/snowflake/cloud/README.md

 Sign up for a Snowflake account.
 Use a generic email address like `snowflake@my-company.com` to decouple the root access from a specific employee's account.

-During the "initial set up" a bot account is created with less-than-root-level access for managing the accout through terraform.
+During the "initial set up" a bot account is created with less-than-root-level access for managing the account through terraform.